craychee/craychee.github.io/source/_posts/2015-09-17-are-you-ready-to-hire-an-engineer.md

 * What you offer them.
 * Why you are better at offering it than your competitors.

 To support this essential information, you would likely show this person (who will be executing your business for you) supplementary texts.
 Maybe you would introduce this person to one of your customers.
 You would share the kind of information you have about this customer and provide a story about what your business does for them.
-Maybe you would share content like a news item and explain its value.
-You would probably want to go into great detail about your products and services.
+Maybe you would show them content like a news item and explain its value.
+You would probably want to go into great detail about your products and services and what your customers like about them.

-And this is just to get the company working for you right now.
+And this is just to maintain the business you already have.

-But you also want this "person" whom you are handling the execution of a large portion of your business to *improve* your business.
+But you also want this person (or machine) whom you are handling the execution of a large portion of your business to *improve* your business.
 To make it provide additional services, conveniences, enriched contextual information, and marketing enhancements (the system remembers who you are, what you like, what other people like, how the content you are looking at now relates to other matters, etc.).
 But all this--and this is really important--**cannot happen until we have implemented your business as it exists now**.

 I know this last bit is particularly hard because when you thought about getting a computer to run your business for you, you thought about all the great things a computer can do so much more efficiently and reliably than us mere mortals.

-And remember that **it is your job to tell me what your business does and it is my job to make a computer do it.** You don't have to figure that last part out at all and I certainly can't figure out the first part without you.
+But remember that **it is your job to tell me what your business does and it is my job to make a computer do it.** You don't have to figure that last part out at all and I certainly can't figure out the first part without you.

 But here is the last thing I wanted to tell you:
 ####I really want this project to succeed.